Program Director: Leah Georges, Ph.D.

 ILD 814.
 Proposal Construction.
 3 credits.

 This course leads a cohort of 6-10 dissertation phase students through the process of developing a proposal for the Dissertation in Practice (DIP).
 The goal of the course is the development of an effective introduction, Literature Review, and Data and Methods according to the DIP proposal template, both in paper and presentation form.
 This is a required course.
-P: ILD 813.
+P: ILD 813, ILD 899E.

-ILD 821.
-Quality and Accountability Issues.
+ILD 816.
+Social Justice and Leadership.
 3 credits.

 ILD 822.
 Human Resources Leadership and Management.
 3 credits.